 PVC damage on coins is the result of improperly storing coins in soft plastic flips or other plastic coin holders that contain PVC.
-The PVC chemical in the flips interacts with the metal of the coin, creating a slightly acidic reaction, which causes residual deposits to appear on the coin's surface.
+The PVC chemical in the flips interacts with the metal of the coin creating a slightly acidic reaction, which causes residual deposits to appear on the coin's surface.
 Copper coins are most vulnerable to PVC damage, followed by silver, and then gold and platinum.

 PVC damage appears as greenish, milky, or grey streaks or haze.
 In severe cases, it looks like tiny green blobs on the surface of the coin.
 PVC stands for polyvinyl chloride; it is an additive used in plastics to make the material more pliable and less brittle.
 In coin collecting, PVC is most frequently encountered in the clear plastic flips in which coins are stored.

 PVC residue has a distinctive smell, sort of like the smell you get when you open a cheap plastic toy.
 In mild cases of PVC contamination, you might not be able to detect the smell, but if you ever smell PVC after removing a coin from a soft plastic flip, even though you don't see contamination on the coin, you should treat the coin for PVC damage anyway as a precaution.

 The only positive way to determine if there is PVC in the plastic that you are using to hold your coins is to have it analyzed by a chemist.
 Unfortunately, most coin collectors do not have access to such a person nor would they be able to afford the analysis at a reasonable cost.

 Another way to determine if a coin holder is made from plastic that contains PVC is to do a "destructive" test on the coin holder.
 This means that you will have to destroy your coin holder or album page in order to test it.
 Given that most coins cost more than the holders they are in, this may be a good investment of your money.

 To do this test follow these simple steps (Note: This test should only be performed by a responsible adult):